sopel/botocross/README.md

 # botocross

+A Python package for operating cross region AWS resources.

 ## Introduction

 Botocross is a Python package extending the excellent [boto](https://github.com/boto/boto) with functionality for operating cross region AWS resources - currently it is comprised of: